civctp2/civctp2/doc/user/playtest/Apolyton_README.txt

 Fixed:    Goodyhut crash occuring if UnitDB is bigger than AdvanceDB.
 Added:    New database flags for modders:
 - UnitDB:
    CanCaptureTile       Unit captures an enemy tile instead of pillaging it.
-(Should be seperated) CanBeGifted          Unit can be gifted to a non-enemy player.
+   CanBeGifted          Unit can be gifted to a non-enemy player.
 A diplomatic
                         regard bonus is awarded.
 It is based on attack devided by five.
 (The five should go to ConstDB or DiffDB or